pnadolny13/100-days-of-code/log.md

 **Thoughts** I think it would be good to have the forms at the top and like the last 10 inputs below so you can tell that your input made it.

 **Link(s) to work:** https://github.com/pnadolny13/BudgetDjangoApp/commit/b64af93cade9d2918c1ae5702b5db4592c1a137d

+### Day 34: February 21, 2018

+**Today's Progress**: The budget app writes data to the DB and pulls the top ten rows to the track page so the user can see them.
+The CSS isnt good yet but it works and the users can see their custom inputs.

+**Thoughts** The models are a bit hard to work with but I can see how it will make it easier vs running direct SQL once I get used to the query syntax.

+**Link(s) to work:** https://github.com/pnadolny13/BudgetDjangoApp/commit/2b6b7edfb279aa830b8d8d59677614db823ae258